-What is Mulching and it’s Advantages?
+- What Exactly is Mulching Plants?

 My gardening game is going strong this year.
 After many years of trial and error when it comes to landscaping and veggie planting I am finally making serious progress on my lawn and garden.
 All work that we have done over the past couple years has held up and the shrubs and flowers I planted are coming back each year and looking better and better.
-I owe a lot of my success in the garden this year to
+I owe a lot of my success in the garden this year to the following:

 B) Weeding the garden starting early in the season.
 Pulling the weeds before they got out of control has cut my workload down immensely.
 Now I can just stroll out to the garden and pick a few weeds here and there before they get too big and unruly.